 1. Plain, boiled, boneless, skinless chicken and rice (the leftover from the rice water).

-2. Chicken or turkey baby food (be sure it does not contain onions or garlic – the links we provided are pet safe baby food choices)
+2. Chicken or turkey baby food (be sure it does not contain onions or garlic – the links we provided are pet-safe baby food choices)

 Serving Size Example:

 Offer a tablespoon or two every hour for a couple of hours.
 Then allow them to rest for a couple of hours.
-If there is no vomiting or worsening symptoms, you can slightly increase the amount.
+If there are no vomiting or worsening symptoms, you can slightly increase the amount.
 You will end up feeding smaller portions more frequently than what is their usual feeding routine.

 3. There are prescription veterinary diets that work well as bland diet alternatives if cooking isn’t your thing!
 It is always helpful to regularly keep a couple of cans or a small bag at home.
-For example, Royal Canin Digestive Care in dry or canned, Purina EN Gastroenteric food in dry or canned, Hills i/d Digestive Care cat food in dry or canned.
+For example, Royal Canin Digestive Care in dry or canned, Purina EN Gastroenteric food in dry or canned, Hill's i/d Digestive Care cat food in dry or canned.

 How Long to Keep Your Cat on a Bland Diet